Meyer Schapiro: Portraits

 Alice Neel painted his portrait in 1947 and 1983.
-(Schapiro portrayed himself many times, including this young image.)
+(A lifelong artist, Schapiro produced a number of self-portraits.)

 Awards

 Schapiro was a fellow of the American Academy of Arts and Sciences, the National Institute of Arts and Letters and the American Philosophical Society.

 In 1973, Schapiro received an award by the Art Dealers Association of America.

 In 1974, for Schapiro's 70th birthday, a dozen leading artists made original lithographs, etchings and silk-screens, sold in an edition of 100, whose proceeds endowed the Meyer Schapiro Professorship of Art History in art history and archeology at Columbia.
 The contributors were: Jasper Johns, Ellsworth Kelly, Alexander Liberman, Stanley William Hayter, Roy Lichtenstein, André Masson, Robert Motherwell, Claes Oldenburg, Robert Rauschenberg, Saul Steinberg, Frank Stella and Andy Warhol.
 The artworks were exhibited at the Metropolitan Museum of Art.

 In 1975, Schapiro received the Alexander Hamilton Medal for distinguished service and accomplishment by the alumni of Columbia University.
 The same year, he received an honorary doctor of letters degree from the university.

 In 1976, he was elected a member of the National Institute of Arts and Letters.

 In 1987, he was named a MacArthur Foundation fellow.

 In 1995, his brother Morris donated $1 million to establish the Meyer Schapiro Professorship of Modern Art and Theory.

 In 1995, Schapiro received a special award for lifetime achievement from the College Art Association at its 83rd annual conference in San Antonio, Texas.
 He had been a member since 1926 and was cited for seven decades of scholarship and teaching in the field of art history: "Meyer Schapiro, we honor you for 70 years of unique scholarship and perception, for showing us the way in which art history enhances our understanding of human accomplishment."